 Increase business ownership

-among minorities, women, dislocated workers and disabled individuals by
+among minorities, women, dislocated workers and disabled individuals by providing

-and ongoing business support during enterprise formation.
+ongoing business support during enterprise formation.

 number of new businesses owned by minorities, women, dislocated workers and

-first 1-5 years of operation (critical years)
+1-5 years of operation (critical years)

 the business failure rates among firms owned by minorities and women